alvesamanda01/alvesamanda01/README.md

 **Annyeonghaseyo** 💜

+My name is Kim Taehyung.
-Meu nome é Kim Taehyung is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+It is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: